 Key Tasks of the Lead Consultant or Consulting Team

-The individual consultant or the consulting team will undertake the following activities in order to provide legal representation to up 71 migrant workers in a court case:
+The individual consultant or the consulting team will undertake the following activities in order to provide two-day comprehensive training for at least 30 parelegal alumni in order to expland the paralegal alumni with 20 months ( Febuary 2021 to September 2022)

 Background of the Consultant